Estate Planning Benefits

 Probate makes the financial affairs of a person that has passed away very public.
 Information that becomes public record includes the nature of the person’s assets and debts.
 It also becomes public information as to who gets the assets.

 Probate has many negative aspects to it.
 It can be expensive, long and public.
 It is possible to avoid probate with proper planning.
-Our office can help you to put a plan in place that can help your estate to avoid probate.
+Our estate planning attorney can help you to put a plan in place that can help your estate to avoid probate.